 - If you’re in a public area, try to alert other drivers or security staff.
 The more attention you get on the situation, the better.

 - If you feel it’s safe enough, keep trying to lock your car.
-Car jammers have to be relatively close by to work, so chances are the would-be thieves will realise that you’re not about to be caught out and will stop jamming the signal in the hopes that you’ll lock your car and leave so they can prey on the next person.
-If you do get your car to lock, it’s still good to alert security or anyone affiliated with that specific public area.
+Car jammers have to be relatively close by to work, chances are the would-be thieves will realise that you’re not about to be caught out and will stop jamming the signal in the hopes that you’ll lock your car and leave so they can prey on the next person.
+If you do get your car to lock, it’s still good to alert security or anyone affiliated with that specific area.

 Keyless is still safer

-It’s a sad fact that SA’s crime statistics are not coming down and the responsibility lies with the public to remain vigilant.
+Looking at the facts - SA’s crime statistics are not coming down and the responsibility lies with the public to remain vigilant.
 So just like we all got used to not leaving handbags on the seat, we need to get used to double-checking that our cars are locked.
 It only takes a few seconds and can save you a lot of money and admin.